Unirep/Unirep/packages/docs/docs/getting-started/ts-js.md

 ## 👤 User sign up

 TThe attester can now start signing up users.
 Users of this application should provide a [signup proof](circuits-api/circuits.md#signup-proof) which includes:
-1. Proving the user owns a [semaphore identity](https://semaphore.appliedzkp.org/)
+1. Proving the user owns a [Semaphore identity](https://semaphore.appliedzkp.org/)
 2. Proving the user has initialized [data](protocol/data.md)
 3. Proving the user wants to sign up to this attester (proving attester ID)